clarkwinkelmann/forms/README.md

 and I don't want to code a crappy PHP script that will be copied from site to site and end up in a bunch of unmaintainable different versions.

-So I created Form, a Laravel app that can be set up on a dedicated host, where you can create as many form handlers as you need.
+So I created Forms, a Laravel app that can be set up on a dedicated host, where you can create as many form handlers as you need.

-You configure the field names and validation rules, email notification and redirects in Form, and then you're ready to implement your custom form on your website.
+You configure the field names and validation rules, email notification and redirects in Forms, and then you're ready to implement your custom form on your website.

 You will usually point the `action` attribute of your HTML form to Forms.
 If you setup a redirect, your users will not even see this application.